 You’ll note above how there is a yellow-to-red effect on the sleeves and socks, achieved with stripes of varying widths.
-The red at the end of the sleeves meant that the long-sleeved shirts, as favoured by Gerard Piqué, had red on the forearms, and, as per FIFA rules, baselayers worn under short sleeves had to imitate this.
+The red at the end of the sleeves meant that the long-sleeved shirts, as favoured by Gerard Piqué, had red on the forearms – at the time, Fifa’s rules said that a baselayer should match the long-sleeved effect and, for most of the season, red undershirts were worn with the away kit.